simon-verheyen/Portfolio/data-projects/README.md

 gapminder-project is my ongoing project for processing and eventually predicting data pulled from gapminder, an open source global data distributor.

-ML-counrse-project is my last uni project where I analyse data about energy consumption and creation of an unnamed country to train a model that can predict energy consumption.
+ML-counrse-project is my last university project where I use sklearn in python on data about energy-consumption and -creation of an unnamed country to train two models that can predict energy consumption and compare their performance.